 The electronic forms will be available to you by the end of February.
 If you don’t complete the steps above by the deadline, you will not be able to view, download, or print your T4A form online.
 You will instead receive a paper copy of your slip through mail, delivered to the address noted on your SSC account.

 If you do not wish to provide consent to electronically receive your T4A, you can choose to receive your T4A slip by mail.
 To do so, you must ensure that your address in your Student Service Centre (SSC) is up to date by the end of January in order to receive your paper copy.

 Will I have to pay tax on my funding?

-You will be able to find T4A forms back to 2009 the SSC.
-If you need a T4A from before 2009, please contact Enrolment Services.
+You will be able to find T4A forms back to 2009 in your SSC account.

-Note about T4 forms for students: If you were employed by UBC on a co-op work term, as a TA or RA, or any other position, you'll receive a T4 tax form on the UBC HR's self-serve website.
+If you were employed by UBC on a co-op work term as a Teaching Assistant (TA) or Residence Advisor (RA), or any other position such as Work Learn, you'll receive a T4 tax form on the UBC HR's self-serve website.